opensearch-project/data-prepper/examples/log-ingestion/log_ingestion_demo_guide.md

 # Data Prepper Log Ingestion Demo Guide

-This is a guide that will walk users through setting up a sample Data Prepper for log ingestion.
+This is a guide that will walk users through setting up a sample Data Prepper pipeline for log ingestion.
 This guide will go through the steps required to create a simple log ingestion pipeline from \
 Fluent Bit → Data Prepper → OpenSearch.
 This log ingestion flow is shown in the diagram below.